(Last updated on March 31, 2022)

 The PayPal Giving Fund enrollment status of a charity will determine the method and speed at which we grant funds to that charity.
 As described below, PayPal Giving Fund pursues multiple specified steps to grant donations it receives to its donors' recommended charities.
 Pending distribution of grants, PayPal Giving Fund holds all donations in a secure, non-interest bearing bank account.

-PayPal Giving Fund grants donated funds to charities enrolled with PayPal Giving Fund (“Participating Nonprofits” pursuant to the PayPal Giving Fund Nonprofit User Agreement) on a monthly basis on or around the 25th day of each month, typically 15 to 45 days after PayPal Giving Fund’s receipt of funds.
+PayPal Giving Fund grants donated funds to charities enrolled with PayPal Giving Fund ("Participating Nonprofits" pursuant to the PayPal Giving Fund Nonprofit User Agreement) on a monthly basis on or around the 25th day of each month, in nearly all cases within 10 to 40 days after PayPal Giving Fund's receipt of funds.
 This schedule enables us to streamline processing by providing a lump sum payment to the charity, making it simpler for the charity to identify our payments and account for the funds we have raised.
 We distribute grants to enrolled charities via PayPal as we have determined this to be a fast, efficient, secure, and cost-effective way to do so.
 Donors can be confident their donations will reach their chosen charities securely, and the charities receive the payments into their PayPal accounts quickly and free of charge.
 Enrolled charities can also review the donations granted to them by PayPal Giving Fund, including donor details (except when donors choose to give anonymously), on their PayPal Giving Fund dashboard, accessible via their PayPal account.
 Please see our Nonprofit Certification Policy for more information about enrollment.

 Through certain partner programs, donors may have the option to recommend that we grant the funds they donate to charities that have not yet enrolled with PayPal Giving Fund.
 PayPal Giving Fund attempts to grant donations made to benefit charities that have not enrolled with PayPal Giving Fund after making reasonable attempts to contact them and invite their enrollment in PayPal Giving Fund.
 We receive information about these charities from our partnership with GuideStar.
 We will grant funds to an unenrolled charity provided that (1) we have been able to confirm that the charity complies with the requirements of our Nonprofit Certification Policy, and (2) we have verified the charity's identity and conducted an appropriate level of due diligence into the charity, its officers and directors to confirm that it does not promote hate, violence, or racial intolerance, and does not engage in money laundering or other illegal activities.

-We will first notify an unenrolled charity about PayPal Giving Fund’s intent to grant it funds the month after donors have first indicated a desire to support it, and we will invite the charity to enroll with PayPal Giving Fund, enabling it to receive funds quickly and securely, and to review details of its donors.
+We will first notify an unenrolled charity about PayPal Giving Fund's intent to grant it funds the month after donors have first indicated a desire to support it, and we will invite the charity to enroll with PayPal Giving Fund, enabling it to receive funds quickly and securely, and to review details of its donors.
 We will make multiple subsequent attempts to contact unenrolled charities, via email, letter and, in some cases, by phone.
-If a charity does not enroll with PayPal Giving Fund, we endeavor to deliver the grant funds by other appropriate means, including via check, typically within 90 days.
+If a charity does not enroll with PayPal Giving Fund, we endeavor to deliver the grant funds by other appropriate means, including via check, within 90 days with few exceptions.
 If a charity does not enroll and we are unable to pay the charity by check (e.g., a check is returned or is not cashed within the time period specified on the check), we may, at our discretion, remove the charity from our directory of eligible charities and reassign funds in the manner described below.

 Reassignment of Certain Donations